Matthew J. Brouillette (pronounced "Bree-Yet") is President and CEO of the Commonwealth Foundation.

 A native of Ohio, Elizabeth makes her home in the Pittsburgh area with her husband and daughter.
 She enjoys swimming, traveling to historic landmarks and exploring the moral foundations of capitalism.

-John Bouder is a Policy Analyst & Communications Officer for the Commonwealth Foundation for Public Policy Alternatives.
+John Bouder is a Policy Analyst & Communications Officer for the Commonwealth Foundation.

 John is a lifelong resident of Central Pennsylvania.
 He attended high school at Northumberland Christian School and college at Susquehanna University.
 He holds a B.A. in Writing and is a short story aficionado and an antiques collector.